-If you prefer to mount the additions manually, you can perform the following steps:
+If you prefer to mount the Guest Additions manually, you can perform the following steps:

 - 1. Start the virtual machine in which you have installed Windows. - 2.
-Select "Mount CD/DVD-ROM" from the "Devices" menu in the virtual machine's menu bar and then "CD/DVD-ROM image".
-This brings up the Virtual Media Manager described in chapter 5.3, The Virtual Media Manager, page 84. - 3.
-In the Virtual Media Manager, press the "Add" button and browse your host file system for the VBoxGuestAdditions.iso file: - On a Windows host, you can find this file in the VirtualBox installation directory (usually under C:\Program files\Oracle\VirtualBox). - On Mac OS X hosts, you can find this file in the application bundle of VirtualBox.
-(Right click on the VirtualBox icon in Finder and choose Show Package Contents.
-There it is located in the Contents/MacOS folder.) - On a Linux host, you can find this file in the additions folder under where you installed VirtualBox (normally /opt/VirtualBox/). - On Solaris hosts, you can find this file in the additions folder under where you installed VirtualBox (normally /opt/VirtualBox). - 4.
-Back in the Virtual Media Manager, select that ISO file and press the "Select" button.
-This will mount the ISO file and present it to your Windows guest as a CD-ROM.
+Select Mount CD/DVD-ROM from the Devices menu in the virtual machine's menu bar and then CD/DVD-ROM Image.
+This displays the Virtual Media Manager, described in chapter 5.3, The Virtual Media Manager, page 87. - 3.
+In the Virtual Media Manager, click Add and browse your host file system for the VBoxGuestAdditions.iso file. - On a Windows host, this file is in the Oracle VM VirtualBox installation directory, usually in C:\Program files\Oracle\VirtualBox. - On Mac OS X hosts, this file is in the application bundle of Oracle VM VirtualBox.
+Right-click on the Oracle VM VirtualBox icon in Finder and choose Show Package Contents.
+The file is located in the Contents/MacOS folder. - On a Linux host, this file is in the additions folder where you installed Oracle VM VirtualBox, usually /opt/VirtualBox/. - On Oracle Solaris hosts, this file is in the additions folder where you installed Oracle VM VirtualBox, usually /opt/VirtualBox. - 4.
+In the Virtual Media Manager, select the ISO file and click Select button.
+This mounts the ISO file and presents it to your Windows guest as a CD-ROM.

-Unless you have the Autostart feature disabled in your Windows guest, Windows will now autostart the VirtualBox Guest Additions installation program from the Additions ISO.
+Unless you have the Autostart feature disabled in your Windows guest, Windows will now autostart the Oracle VM VirtualBox Guest Additions installation program from the Additions ISO.
 If the Autostart feature has been turned off, choose VBoxWindowsAdditions.exe from the CD/DVD drive inside the guest to start the installer.